-The curriculum began with an introductory video that previewed "A Day in the Life of an Ecolab Service Specialist" to engage learners from day one.
+The curriculum began with an introductory training video that previewed "A Day in the Life of an Ecolab Service Specialist" to engage learners from day one.
 Dashe designed a flipped classroom format that provided lecture-type content for self-study through eLearning modules, allowing classroom time to focus on hands-on practice and problem-solving, and customer interaction.

 Dashe put basic information, like pest biology, into easy-to-digest eLearning chunks accessible on an iPad.
 Additional reference material was created as performance support and was included in a learning portal.

 After a rearrangement of training periods to incorporate a few “reality” weeks to work with teammates at a real pace, the 3-6 month turnover rates decreased substantially, saving Ecolab time and money previously spent retraining new employees.